Elements-Agency/benjaminjyoung/content/story.md

   * **Dove** - A man drags on a cigarette, staring at a pigeon under a street light.
   * **Rehabilitated** - A clown sits on the sidewalk, unable to return to the circus.
   * **Witnessing Escape** - An aging man sits at the window, staring out into the snowy landscape.
+  * **Little Reminders** - Sometimes something as simple as forgotten hair pin can be a reminder.
   * **Silver Ballet** - An old woman dancing ballet.
   * **Leather Shoes** - Sometimes you step in dog shit with your nice pair of dress shoes, and you just have to fling it off.
   * **Flame in the Dark** - A curious moment of intent focus staring into a candle flame.